Whistleblower complaint describes White House cover-up on Trump-Ukraine scandal

 The whistleblower complaint cited two instances that might have a connection with “the overall effort to pressure Ukrainian leadership.”
 The complaint stated that Trump instructed Vice President Mike Pence to cancel his trip to Ukraine to attend Zelenskiy’s inauguration in May, sending a lower-level Cabinet member instead.

-The officials told the whistleblower it was “made clear” that Trump did not want to meet with Zelenskiy until he saw how he “chose to act.”
-The complaint also noted that Trump earlier that month had ordered suspension of all U.S. security assistance to Ukraine.
+The officials told the whistleblower it was “made clear” Trump did not want to meet with Zelenskiy until he saw how he “chose to act.”
+The complaint also noted that Trump earlier that month ordered suspension of U.S. security assistance to Ukraine.

-Schiff also said the committee expected to hear from the whistleblower and the intelligence community’s inspector general.
+Schiff also said the committee expected to hear from the whistleblower and Atkinson.
+Maguire and Atkinson met behind closed doors with the Senate Intelligence Committee later on Thursday.

-Maguire said the greatest challenge facing the intelligence community is protecting the integrity of elections, federal, state and local.
-He said it would be “unwarranted” and “unwelcome” to have outside interference in a U.S. election, adding, “No person in the country is beyond the reach of the law.”
+Maguire said the greatest U.S. intelligence challenge is protecting the integrity of elections, federal, state and local.
+He said it would be “unwelcome” to have outside interference in a U.S. election, adding, “No person in the country is beyond the reach of the law.”

 Under the U.S. Constitution, the House has the power to impeach a president for “high crimes and misdemeanours.”
-No president has ever been removed from office through impeachment.
-Democrats control the House and Trump’s fellow Republicans control the Senate.
+No president has ever been removed through impeachment.
+Democrats control the House and Republicans control the Senate.

 The United States has been giving military aid to Ukraine since Russia’s annexation of Crimea in 2014.
 The $391.5 million in aid at issue in the current controversy was approved by Congress to help Ukraine deal with an insurgency by Russian-backed separatists in the eastern part of the country.

-Reporting by Patricia Zengerle, David Morgan and Doina Chiacu; additional reporting by Susan Cornwell, Susan Heavey, Lisa Lambert and Roberta Rampton; Editing by Will Dunham
+Reporting by Patricia Zengerle, David Morgan, Mark Hosenball, Steve Holland and Doina Chiacu; additional reporting by Susan Cornwell, Susan Heavey, Lisa Lambert and Roberta Rampton; Editing by Will Dunham